 Step 1: Compare Interim construction loan rates:

 *APR = Annual Percentage Rate.
+APR is calculated based on a loan amount of $100,000.
 Loan rates quoted are based on A+ credit rating.
 Actual rates will vary and are based on individual creditworthiness.
 Please call to verify listed rates and fees.

 Step 3: Get Prepared for Your construction Loan.